-The Case Ignore Substrings Match rule determines whether a presented value is a substring of an attribute value of type DirectoryString, e.g., UTF8String, without regard to the case (upper or lower) of the strings and insignificant spaces (see clause 6.6).
-The rule is identical to the caseExactSubstringsMatch rule except upper-case characters are folded to lower case during string preparation as discussed in clause 6.2.
+The Case Ignore Substrings Match rule determines whether a presented value is a substring of an attribute value of type UnboundedDirectoryString or one of the data types appearing in the choice type UnboundedDirectoryString, e.g., UTF8String, without regard to the case (upper or lower) of the strings and insignificant spaces (see 7.6).
+The rule is identical to the caseExactSubstringsMatch rule except upper-case characters are folded to lower case during string preparation as discussed in 7.2.

+'''

-caselgnoreSubstringsMatch MATCHING-RULE ::= { SYNTAX SubstringAssertion id-mr-caselgnoreSubstringsMatch }
+caselgnoreSubstringsMatch MATCHING-RULE ::= {

+SYNTAX SubstringAssertion

+ID id-mr-caselgnoreSubstringsMatch }

+'''